kunigami/kunigami.github.io/blog/_posts/2024-12-15-multi-valued-functions.md

 So the $n$-th root is a multi-valued function, which is not nice to work with.
 Is it possible to obtain a single-valued function from a multi-valued one?

 One idea is to restrict the image to a subset in which only one value is allowed.
 For example, for the square root, we could restrict the image to only numbers that have non-negative real values.
-This would work well for complex with non-zero real parts, since they have at least one of the roots in the positive $x$-axis.
+This would work well for complex numbers with non-zero real parts, since they have at least one of the roots in the positive $x$-axis.

 It would not work for points on the $y$-axis (i.e. zero real part) because both its roots would be included.
 If we changed the image restriction to "only numbers that have positive" real parts, then both roots would be excluded.
 It can get complicated.